seatable/seatable-admin-docs/docs/installation/components/python-pipeline.md

 pw=$(pwgen -s 40 1) && echo "Generated shared secret: ${pw}"
 ```

-#### Update the configuration

-The generated shared secret needs to be added to both your `.env` file.
+The generated shared secret needs to be added to your `.env` file.
 Copy and paste the following command:

 ```bash
 echo -e "\n# python-pipeline" >> /opt/seatable-compose/.env